 - Bicycles Available

 Suites are fabulous: Suite 1004 has a triplex layout, with a beige sofabed on the lowest level, a kingsize double on the next, and a Brazilian chaise longue and sassi views from the third.
 The bathroom is in a real cave, with a huge round bath and rainfall shower.
 Suite 1003, has a kingsize four-poster and original bell-tower staircase, which allows access to a Jacuzzi and a small walled terrace with sweeping sassi panorama.

-Our Junior Suite 1007 consisted of a bedroom and stairs through to a sunken cave with walk-in shower room and Jacuzzi - it was like a Bond villains lair!
-The Deluxe Classic 1005 has a kingsize bed an alcove desk and walls that dissolve into a cave.
+Our Wellness Suite 1007 consisted of a bedroom and stairs through to a sunken cave with walk-in shower room, steam bath and Jacuzzi - it was like a Bond villains lair!
+The Deluxe Superior 1005 has a kingsize bed, a small Jacuzzi, an alcove desk and walls that dissolve into a cave.
 The lower, cavelike Standard Classic 1006 has a stone shower.
 Split-level Standard Classic 1002 is a romantic double with views over the sassi from the bed; a ladder-like staircase leads down to the bathroom.
 Standard Single 1001 has a beautiful stone bed, and Standard Small 1008 is split-level; both are smaller, but still unique and characterful.